chanyoonzhu/leetcode-python/index.md

     - largest size of subsequence with in target diff:
         - tip: sort first
         - eg. 1610-Maximum Number of Visible Points(hard, 2D)
-- tips:
+    - monotonic queue:
-    - can use monotonically decreasing queue to keep track of the max/min in window.
-Suitable for when the window size is large. eg.239-Sliding Window Maximum; 1696
+        - tip: can use monotonically decreasing queue to keep track of the max/min in window.
+Suitable for when the window size is large
+        - complexity: O(n), O(n) - each item queued and popped exactly once
+        - eg. 239-Sliding Window Maximum;862-Shortest Subarray with Sum at Least K; 1696

 ## Sorting
 - quick sort